VityaSchel/telegram-channel-mirror-mtproto/README.md

 This is how fast the bot will check target channel (A) in milliseconds (1/1000 of second).
 Recommended value is 5-15 minutes (`300000` - `900000`)

+### `limit`

+This is how much posts bot will get in target channel (A).
+Set as high as you want, but remember that message with multiple media (media group) is separate messages!
+So it's recommended to set it more than 10.

+According to MTProto documentation, maximum limit is 100.

 ## Usage

 Node >= 16.13.1